daniel-goldstein/nucosmo-react-workshop/README.md

 ## Onward

 We've covered a lot of the basics of a React application.
 Now try to take these pieces into something more complex!
 A few suggestions would be taking this app and adding buttons for like/dislike.
-Maybe depending on whether someone likes or dislikes a joke, you can save that to a list that is rendered along-side the joke-card (look at material-ui's [List](https://material-ui.com/demos/lists/)).
-Or do something completely new!
+Maybe depending on whether someone likes or dislikes a joke, you can save that to a list that is rendered along-side the joke-card (look at material-ui's [List](https://material-ui.com/demos/lists/)), or do something completely new!
 Find some other fun libraries or try to make things from scratch.
-Whatever you decide to do, keep in mind the smart/dumb component pattern.
-And as always, may the design recipe be with you.
+Whatever you decide to do, keep in mind the smart/dumb component pattern and, as always, may the design recipe be with you.